meekaaku/gazettey/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://svelte.dev/docs/kit/adapters) for your target environment.

+## How it works roughly

+1. After install, download the  pdf files from urls.txt and save to DOCUMENTS_FOLDER. /admin path is for admin tasks.

+2. Extract first page of pdf as image and save to image folder.
+Then upload these to a CDN for faster loading.

+3. Extract pdf text and save to db.

+4. Build typesense index

+4. When user searches, use typesense to get search result, show the first page of pdf image that was extracted

+5. When AI summarise requested, chunk the text and use Claude to summarise.
+Save the summary to db so next time you dont need to call Claude.

+## TODO

+1. AI summary streaming

+2. Chat with the the database